nicosantangelo/sublime-gulp/README.md

 var gulp = require('./gulpfile.coffee');
 ```

-### Troubleshooting

-The Sublime Gulp plugin makes use of [node](http://nodejs.org/) which should already be installed if you are using Gulp.
-The plugin creates the cache using node, so in some systems you might need to add your node_modules path to NODE_PATH, for example (for Unix):

-`export NODE_PATH=/usr/local/lib/node_modules`

-Sublime Gulp won't work with at least `var gulp = require('gulp');` defined in each task file if using multiple files.
-[More info](https://github.com/NicoSantangelo/sublime-gulp/issues/12) (thanks [@smeijer](https://github.com/smeijer) for the help)

-If you are having trouble running the plugin in **Mac OSX** it's possible that your path isn't being reported by your shell.
-In which case give the plugin SublimeFixMacPath a try.
-It may resolve our issue.

-Still can't get it the plugin to run properly.
-First make sure your Gulp tasks run from a terminal (i.e. outside of sublime) and if so then submit an issue.

 ### Gulpfile.js

 The Sublime Gulp plugin was made for those using the [Gulp Streaming Build - Task Runner System](https://github.com/gulpjs/gulp) within [Node.js](https://nodejs.org/) for their workflow.

 Sublime Gulp now supports not only a basic gulpfile.js file in the root of your project but also recognizes your tasks within a directory set by the RequireDir module or within a gulpfile.js directory.
 So no matter how your gulp tasks are organized Sublime Gulp will find them.

 ## Usage

 ### Available Commands

-Sublime Gulp supports the following commands accessible from `Tools>Command Palette` by typing in "Gulp".
+Sublime Gulp supports the following commands accessible from `Tools -> Command Palette` by typing in "Gulp".
 They are also accesible from menus as indicated below the table. `Default.sublime-commands` also lists them.

 |     Command       |  From Command Palette | From Menu                 |
 |:-----------------:|:---------------------:|:------------------------:|